EPedley/css_recipe-website/README.md

-# odin-recipes
+# css_recipe_website
 This is my first website I am learning to build with the Odin Project.
-I will learn how to use HTML to build a website, including several different pages, and basic formatting.
+I will learn how to use HTML to build a website, including several different pages, and basic formatting using CSS.
 I will also practice using the command line and git to better understand commits.